-After years of planning, protests, legal challenges, budget overruns, and delays, the Atlantic Coast Pipeline was cancelled.
+After years of planning, protests, legal challenges, budget overruns, and delays, the Atlantic Coast Pipeline was canceled.
 On July 5, 2020, Dominion Energy and Duke Energy made a joint announcement, stating the move “was a necessary decision given the legal uncertainties facing the project.”
 While many landowners in the path of the pipeline celebrated, those whose property was acquired as part of the project are left wondering: what happens now?
 Continue reading “The Atlantic Coast Pipeline: What Happens Next?”

 The Mountain Valley Pipeline might have gotten a favorable ruling out of the Fourth Circuit earlier this week regarding the use of eminent domain, but the road has been very rocky for Dominion Energy’s Atlantic Coast Pipeline.
 Work has started and stopped due to lawsuits; permits have been issued, challenged, and revoked; and the projected cost has gone from original estimates of $4B to more than $7B.
 Dominion now estimates that full service won’t begin until 2021 – a year behind schedule.